ussenematato/tic_tac_toe/README.md

 # tic_tac_toe
  a tic tac toe game in python
- using the game to aplying coding i python
+ a basic old game to aproach my logic of progaming in python